Arkanic/optar-ark/README.md

 ## Features (intended)
 - [ ] Support for configuration customisation without recompiling the source code
+- [ ] Add support for actually parsing the number string passed to `unoptar` to change unparse config, instead of ignoring and using compiled values in optar.h
 - [ ] Support for multiple generic paper sizes without having to do annoying math
 - [ ] Look into interleaving golay/data sections between pages for high page counts
 - [ ] Modularisation of code so that it a) is all in one binary for cli usage and b) can be interfaced with as a c-style library